 Award-Flights is an extension for Google’s Chrome browser.
 You’ll have to enter your BA credential once, and after that, you can search for award availability on a specific route.

-BA Redemption Finder
+BA Reward Flight Finder

-A tool that has been developed for the sole purpose of finding free award seats on British Airways flights.
+This tool has been developed for the sole purpose of finding free award seats on British Airways flights.
 No wonder that it works great.
 You enter your airport of departure, your destination, and the cabin class you want to travel in.
 And the result will be the availability for all flights – up to 12 months into the future.

 How to Actually Book an Upgrade